Netflix/cachemover/README.md

 $> make
 ```

 This will create a bin/ directory under the root project directory.
-To run, pass in the appropriate arguments:
+To run the cache dumper, pass in the appropriate arguments:
 ```bash
 $> cd ../bin/
 $> ./memcache-dumper -h